mb16biswas/KKD/README.md

-### Run the commands for the downstreaming tasks for Finance Domain
+### Run the commands for the downstreaming tasks for Legal Domain

 ```
 python legal_down_streaming/ecthr_a.py